Diversity, Equity, and Inclusion Strategic Action Plan

 - Encourage and support innovative and collaborative teaching, scholarship, and service among all faculty.

-- Require faculty to include completed DEI training and activities on annual FAR service reviews.
+- Strongly encourage faculty to include completed DEI training and DEI-related activities on annual FAR service reviews.